Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 1. BYU-I's official [Computer Standards for Students](https://techguides.byui.edu/a/1240019-information-computer-standards-for-students)<br/>
 <details>
-  <summary>&nbsp;&nbsp;&nbsp;&nbsp;<em>Click to details</em></summary>
+  <summary>&nbsp;&nbsp;&nbsp;&nbsp;<em>Click for details</em></summary>

-    This is a general specification for the entire student body.
+  > This is a general specification for the entire student body.
 There are a handful of majors with higher requirements that are linked to, but I woudn't worry about them until you are set on pursuing one of them like me.<br/>

-    I will say that I have something against the 'Minimum' requirements.
+  > I will say that I have something against the 'Minimum' requirements.
 Most school work can be done within 2-5 browser tabs and an Office document or two.
 4GB of RAM is barely enough to handle that workload a this time.
 I think that the Recommended processor requirment of Dual Core should be the Minimum, and that the recommended should be Quad Core.
 Single core processors basically don't show up for sale any more, which gives you an idea of how outdated parts of this article are.
 </details>
 <br/>

 2. Windows 11 [Hardware Specifications](https://www.microsoft.com/en-us/windows/windows-11-specifications?r=1)<br/>
 <details>
   <summary>&nbsp;&nbsp;&nbsp;&nbsp;<em>Click for details</em></summary>

-  Windows 10 is getting [pushed out in just three short years](https://docs.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro), and Windows 11 has very specific hardware requirements that effectively eliminate any computer more than three years old from being safe to use once we reach end-of-life for Windows 10.
+  > Windows 10 is getting <a href=https://docs.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro>pushed out of service</a> in just three short years, and Windows 11 has very specific hardware requirements that effectively eliminate any computer more than three years old from being safe to use once we reach end-of-life for Windows 10.
 If you want what you get to be usable all the way through school, Microsoft is basically forcing you to buy something reasonably new.
-If I add more details, I'll put them [here](/windows11.md).
+If I add more details, I'll put them <a href /windows11.md>here</a>.
 </details>
 <br/>

-In summary, my recommendations for a good PC that will last through college would be one with a Quad-core processor, 8GB of RAM, and is new enough to support Windows 11 either out of the box or through the free upgrade.
+In summary, my recommendations for a good PC that will last through college would be one with a quad-core processor, 8GB of RAM, and is new enough to support Windows 11 either out of the box or through the free upgrade.

 In terms of storage capacity, 128GB is *probably* fine, but 256GB is the worry-free sweet spot.
 Beyond that, laptop specs are really up to your budget and your preference.